destinydriven/cakephp-highcharts/README.markdown

 The other examples provide tons of customization options which you may not want to bother with initially.

-Implementing HighCharts to your app would simply include adding the HighCharts component and to your controller.
+Implementing HighCharts to your app would simply include adding the HighCharts component to your controller.
 (See examples for more details)

 	public $components = array('HighCharts.HighCharts');